In Year 4 we have so much fun and learn loads!

 local air raid shelter, where we learn about how Sheen was affected.

 In the Spring term, we study the Romans and Celts.
 We learn about how the Roman invasion of Great Britain shaped the country we now live in.
 We also learn about the many inventions that the Romans introduced and how these are still used in the modern world.
-We study the Celts and how Boudicca led an attack on London and will also look at the events in Scotland during the Roman Empire.
-To tie in with the revised Numeracy curriculum, we also develop our knowledge and understanding of Roman Numerals using these facts to solve problems.
+We study the Celts and how Boudicca led an attack on London.
+We visit the Richmond Museum and look at Roman artefacts.

 In the Summer term, we explore the physical and human geography of the UK and Italy.
 We will compare them to America with a particular focus on Colorado and the Rocky Mountains, whilst developing their map skills and understanding of the wider world.

 The highlight of Year 4 has to be our fun-packed residential trip to Henley Fort for

 3 days!
 Whilst we are there, we have the opportunity to take part in some great

 activities including: shelter building, climbing activities and orienteering.

 We also get to partake in an air raid patrol drill and learn more about WW2 as the site was used during WW2.

 In Year 4, we continue with swimming lessons and learn to play chess throughout

 We go on some great trips in Year 4 at different times throughout the year.